vgbs/dsp-documentation/dsp/rbac-management.md

 During on-boarding process of tenants/teams, DSP provisions Entra ID (previously Azure AD) groups and assign owners for every usecase to effectively manage users.
 These groups further can be managed by individual tenant/team owners.
 DSP uses these groups for RBAC management.

-- **Tenant level grouos**: To manage the users at each tenant level.
+- **Tenant level groups**: To manage the users at each tenant level.
 - **Team specific groups**: To manage users of a team.